mncmb/ezaz/README.md

 # Azure based AD Lab Environment
-Create a Windows active directory domain environment
+Arm template to create a Windows active directory domain environment in one click
 - consists of 1 DC and variable amount of member servers
 - choose your own nix desktop on `jump host` (e.g. Kali, Remnux)
 ![](images/ad_and_kasm.png)